RMLio/prov4itdata-web-app/docs/REPORT.md

 - A contact person

 > Our current use cases already showcase the flexibility of our approach,
-> however, more use cases will be supported in following sprints.
+> however, more use cases will be supported in the following sprints.

 ### Best-practice vocabularies